 An on-site software solution for creating sequencing runs, monitoring run status, and analyzing data.

-With targeted resequencing, a subset of genes or a genomic region is isolated and sequenced, which can conserve lab resources.
-Learn more about targeted resequencing.
+This method involves isolating and sequencing a subset of genes or a genomic region of interest, which can conserve lab resources.

-Whole-genome sequencing delivers a comprehensive view of genetic variation, ideal for discovery applications.
-Learn more about whole-genome sequencing.
+This method delivers a comprehensive view of genetic variation, ideal for discovery applications.